cvranjith/cvranjith.github.io/_posts/2020-11-18-hello-podman.md

 quote

-“The docker package is not shipped or supported by Red Hat for Red Hat Enterprise Linux (RHEL) 8.
+> The docker package is not shipped or supported by Red Hat for Red Hat Enterprise Linux (RHEL) 8.
 The docker container engine is replaced by a suite of tools in the Container Tools module.

 The podman container engine replaced docker as the preferred, maintained, and supported container runtime of choice for Red Hat Enterprise Linux 8 systems.
 Podman provides a docker compatible command line experience enabling users to find, run, build, and share containers.
 Podman uses Buildah and Skopeo as libraries for the build and push"